railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 .. index::
    single: BoM; revisions

-The second tab, :guilabel:`Revisions`, is used to register all the changes made to the bill of materials.
-On each change, you can specify a revision number and some notes on the modifications you carried out.

-.. note:: Simplified View

-   The `Revisions` tab is only visible if the user works in the ``Extended`` view mode (which means that the user should belong to the group ``Useability / Extended View`` .
+The tab, :guilabel:`By products`, allows you to produce several products from one production order.
+This feature is available if you have installed the module :mod:`mrp_byproducts`, which can be done by selecting :guilabel:`Produce several products from one manufacturing order` in the :menuselection:`Settings --> Configuration --> Manufacturing` in :guilabel:`Order`.

 .. figure:: images/mrp_bom_by_products_new.png
    :scale: 60
    :align: center

-   *Revisions of a Bill of Materials (Extended view)*
+   *By Products of a Bill of Materials*

 In the third tab, :guilabel:`Properties`, you can put a free text reference to a plan, a sequence number that is used to determine the priorities between bills of materials, dates between which a bill of materials